Cbro/MTech_Offers/README.md

 ## About
 This project is to automate COAP MTech offers.

 ## Pre-requisites
 * Before running any script it is important to backup all Excel (.xlsx) files, to rollback on errors.
 * Create an empty offers file called <PREFIX>_offers.xlsx with empty round sheets for all rounds with title “Round_1”, “Round_2”… etc.
 * Create an empty summary file called <PREFIX>_summary.xlsx with empty round sheets for all rounds.
-Pre-fill in first round details with number of seats etc.
+Pre-fill in first round details with number of seats, multipliers, etc.

 ## Files
 The code requires the following files: